Rusheesonu/lb_assignment/README.md

 	- Highly scalable
 	- Very dynamic - No particular schema required
 	- Since the data output for the code is json and mongodb uses json in data representation
-	- You dont have to worry about the data format or Schema.